 Peace by Tourism

-The Foundation supports scholarships for Arab students to attend a culinary school for Arab and Jewish students in Haifa.
+The Foundation supports scholarships for Arab students to attend culinary school in France.

 Tag Meir resolves to connect different groups in Israeli society in the battle to eradicate racism and violence in Israel.